automateyournetwork/osi/MindMaps/OSI/03 Network/Open Shortest Path First.md

 ### Short description is different from Wikidata
 ### Use American English from May 2020
 ### Use mdy dates from September 2017
-## Summary
-### "Open Shortest Path First (OSPF) is a routing protocol for Internet Protocol (IP) networks.
-It uses a link state routing (LSR) algorithm and falls into the group of interior gateway protocols (IGPs), operating within a single autonomous system (AS).
-### OSPF gathers link state information from available routers and constructs a topology map of the network.
-The topology is presented as a routing table to the Internet Layer for routing packets by their destination IP address.
-OSPF supports Internet Protocol Version 4 (IPv4) and Internet Protocol Version 6 (IPv6) networks and supports the Classless Inter-Domain Routing (CIDR) addressing model.
-### OSPF is widely used in large enterprise networks.
-IS-IS, another LSR-based protocol, is more common in large service provider networks.
-### Originally designed in the 1980s, OSPF is defined for IPv4 in protocol version 2 by RFC 2328 (1998).
-The updates for IPv6 are specified as OSPF Version 3 in RFC 5340 (2008).
-OSPF supports the Classless Inter-Domain Routing (CIDR) addressing model."
 ### "Open Shortest Path First (OSPF) is a routing protocol for Internet Protocol (IP) networks.
 It uses a link state routing (LSR) algorithm and falls into the group of interior gateway protocols (IGPs), operating within a single autonomous system (AS).
 ### OSPF gathers link state information from available routers and constructs a topology map of the network.
 The topology is presented as a routing table to the Internet Layer for routing packets by their destination IP address.
 OSPF supports Internet Protocol Version 4 (IPv4) and Internet Protocol Version 6 (IPv6) networks and supports the Classless Inter-Domain Routing (CIDR) addressing model.
 ### OSPF is widely used in large enterprise networks.
 IS-IS, another LSR-based protocol, is more common in large service provider networks.